lucassa3/PEGASOS-SVM-CLASSIFIER/README.md

 * mean accuracy = 0.657358;
 * time/iteration = 37.06 seconds;

-Diabetes dataset is another one that wont benefit from GPU perks for the exact same reasons stated for Iris dataset.
+Diabetes dataset is another one that won't benefit from GPU perks for the exact same reasons stated for Iris dataset.

 #### Covtype class 1 Dataset:
 Percentage of class 1 in dataset: 0.364605